Musée des Beaux-Arts de Quimper

-History and Building
+History

 Count Jean-Marie de Silguy's collection of 1,200 paintings, 2,000 drawings, and 12,000 prints is the core of the first museum in Quimper.
-The museum was built in Quimper's main square and is in front of the cathedral which is adjacent to the new hotel that the city got in 1866.
+The museum was built in Quimper's main square and is facing the cathedral and adjacent to the Hôtel de Ville.
 The building's construction was left to architect Joseph Bigot in 1867, who also built the spire of the cathedral.
 The works debuted in 1869 and the museum was opened on August 15, 1872.

 The museum was entirely renovated by architect Jean-Paul Philippon under the direction of André Cariou in 1993.
 Behind the front face of the museum, it was entirely redone according to modern architectural choices, founded on the principle of transparency.
 It permitted better exposure of the works and a notable gain in status.
 Since the renovations, 700 works have been displayed permanently and a specific space is dedicated to temporary expositions that can be created.
 The museum also has an auditorium, a reception service, and a bookstore.